-Despite what you may have heard, email is not dead, nor is it on life support.
-In fact, it continues to live on in strategies concocted by the biggest to the smaller players in the marketing realm.
-Among the many reasons email has been able to stick around is its diversity and ability to support other channels.
+Despite what you may have heard, email marketing is not dead, nor is it on life support.
+In fact, it continues to live on well executed strategies concocted by the biggest to the smaller players in the marketing realm.
+Among the many reasons email has been able to stick around is its diversity and ability to support other online marketing channels.
 Social media happens to one it accommodates almost perfectly.

 If you’re not combining social media marketing with your email marketing campaigns, then you’re not taking full advantage of the opportunities technology as served up on a plate.
 The following strategies will explain how you can make them both work together for the greater good of your overall online marketing efforts.

 These days, it is pretty easy to place a few social sharing buttons in your email campaigns and call it a day.
 While this is a nice luxury to have, it takes a little more to get results.
 So instead of just providing a convenient way for subscribers to share your content in their social circles, go that extra mile and let them know what you want.
 Some things are self explanatory, but it never hurts to get specific with a note that asks readers to pass your message along to friends on Facebook, Twitter, and other social sites.

 Recycle Good Content

 Do you have content from an old newsletter or holiday email campaign just lying around?
 If so, that material can be recycled and shared with the fans in your social channels.
 Remember, good content never goes out of style.
 It has a shelf life of “forever” so if it is truly valuable, then it can be used again and again.
 Even if you have to perform a few tweaks to freshen things up, never underestimate the power of solid evergreen content.

 Make It Worth It